GenSpectrum/silo-benchmark-runner/README.md

 ## TODO

-  * XXX really check the right commit in dependencies

   * add LAPIS-SILO commit id, and host name, to the output key (and use subdirs, for length reasons?)